“You are a very interesting mix of tiger and kindness”

-Currently Not Collectible Status
+Austin Currently Not Collectible Status (CNC) Attorney

 When Is Currently Not Collectible Status a Viable Option?

-Although interest and penalties will continue to accumulate if you are in CNC status, the IRS is required to stop collection efforts for one year.
-If your financial position does not improve, you may remain in CNC until the statute of limitations bars further collection.
-Consequently, the IRS is not likely to make this determination unless the taxpayer provides extensive documentation.
-I have significant experience representing taxpayers before the IRS and can place your case in the best possible light.
+Although interest and penalties will continue to accumulate while you are in Currently Not Collectible status, the IRS is required to stop collection efforts for one year.
+If your financial position does not improve, you may remain in CNC until the statute of limitations bars further collection by the IRS.
+Because of this, the IRS is not likely to grant this status unless the taxpayer provides extensive documentation.
+John McDuff has 20+ years of experience representing taxpayers before the IRS, and he can place your case in the best possible light.

-Contact Austin Tax Attorney, John McDuff
+Contact Tax Attorney, John McDuff

 The Law Office of John McDuff, P.C. serves individuals in Austin, Travis County, and Central Texas.
 If you would like to discuss your case, contact us today at 512.457.1177.